-Lisa Ray Comes Out In Support Of Bangalore Artist Who Accuses Saaho Makers Of Plagiarism
+Lisa Ray Comes Out In Support Of Bangalore Artist Who Accused Saaho Makers Of Plagiarism

 A Bangalore artist took on the makers of Saaho, and accused them of having plagiarized her art.
-Actress Lisa Ray has come out in total support of the artist, as too wrote a lengthy note about the way Bollywood picks up creative works of others in the name of 'inspiration'.
+Actress Lisa Ray has come out in total support of the artist.
+She wrote a lengthy note about the way Bollywood picks up creative works of others in the name of 'inspiration'.

 The background in Saaho song 'Baby Won't You Tell Me' poster looks almost identical to the work of contemporary artist Shilo Shiv Suleman.